glk1001/visualization.goom-/README.md

 You can also build from within the kodi source tree using the following: Assuming your current local directory is `'kodi'`:

-1. `sudo make -j$(getconf _NPROCESSORS_ONLN) -C tools/depends/target/binary-addons PREFIX=/usr/local ADDONS="visualization.goom"`
+1. `sudo make -j$(getconf _NPROCESSORS_ONLN) -C tools/depends/target/binary-addons PREFIX=/usr/local ADDONS="visualization.goom-pp"`

 This will put the output from the build in:

-1. `/usr/local/lib/kodi/addons/visualization.goom`
+1. `/usr/local/lib/kodi/addons/visualization.goom-pp`
-1. `/usr/local/share/kodi/addons/visualization.goom`
+1. `/usr/local/share/kodi/addons/visualization.goom-pp`

 ### Running Kodi in a Docker Container